 The sunrise was at 6:35am so we chose to meet up at my hotel at 5:30am in order to watch the sunrise at Pai Canyon.
 We had read that it was a great sunrise/sunset spot so we chose to start our morning there.

 At 5:25am I walked out to damp and cool weather.
-I went over to start up by motorbike and it didn’t want to start!
+I went over to start up my motorbike and it didn’t want to start!
 My friends met me and I told them about the problem.
 We were able to flag down a couple of locals who tried to help.
-After about 8 minutes of no luck another local jumped in and he was able to start it.
+After about 8 minutes of no luck, another local jumped in and he was able to start it.
 The locals are extraordinarily nice in Pai.
-Thailand in general is filled with amazing people.
+Thailand, in general, is filled with amazing people.
 You may have heard that Thailand is the land of smiles and it really is.
 Never have I met so many nice and humble people.
 I was very thankful to the locals who helped out.
 I’m sure at 5:30 in the morning they could be doing more important things like going to their jobs or going home to sleep and they stopped for a total stranger.

-Pai Canyon was about a 25 minute drive outside the city center.
+Pai Canyon was about a 25-minute drive outside the city center.
 We ended up driving a small distance passed it and quickly turned around.
 Once parked it’s a short distance up a flight of stairs.
 It was starting to get much lighter but we couldn’t see the sun at all because of the thick layer of fog.
 Although we wanted to see the sunrise we were glad to be at the canyon early enough to beat the crowds.
 There was only a handful of other people there.
 We walked around a bit before heading out to Memorial Bridge.

 Memorial Bridge is a short distance away from Pai Canyon and only 9 km away from Pai.
 The original bridge was built during World War II and now the pedestrian-only bridge sits alongside Highway 1095 and above the Pai River.
 We got here so early that the vendors had just opened up and there were only two other people on the bridge.
 I took a short walk over to the middle of the bridge where you’re right on top of the river.
 It was a quiet morning and it felt at peace here.